VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 ## Conclusion

 We've learned the things `nvim-lspconfig` can do for us.
 We figure out how to make a global config for our servers.
-We setup a handful of lsp functions in our keybindings.
+We setup a handful of LSP functions in our keybindings.
 Basically, we know everything we need to take advantage of the cool features a language server can provide.

 We had the chance to assemble a configuration for `nvim-cmp` from scratch.
 We explored some common options step by step.

 Finally, we made some additional customizations to diagnostics.
-Learned a little something about configuring lsp handlers, specifically the ones using floating windows.
+Learned a little something about configuring LSP handlers, specifically the ones using floating windows.
 And we took a brief look at a method to install language servers locally.

 You can find all the configuration code here: [nvim-lspconfig + nvim-cmp](https://gist.github.com/VonHeikemen/8fc2aa6da030757a5612393d0ae060bd).

-And here you can find a fully functional neovim setup: [nvim-starter - branch: 03-lsp](https://github.com/VonHeikemen/nvim-starter/tree/03-lsp).
+And here you can find a fully functional Neovim setup: [nvim-starter - branch: 03-lsp](https://github.com/VonHeikemen/nvim-starter/tree/03-lsp).

 ## Sources